Potrero Hill: Movies and arts

-In the 1993 film The Joy Luck Club (film), the character Rose Hsu Jordan lives with her husband at Rhode Island Street and 18th Street, in a modern house once owned by real-life musician Joan Jeanrenaud of the Kronos Quartet.
-The Jordan character fought for the house in a divorce settlement.
+In the 1993 film The Joy Luck Club, the character Rose Hsu Jordan lives with her husband at Rhode Island Street and 18th Street, in a modern house once owned by musician Joan Jeanrenaud of the Kronos Quartet.

+In Copycat, the crime scene is located at 196 Connecticut Street.

+In Homeward Bound II: Lost in San Francisco (1996), the four-legged main characters take in the view of the city from Wisconsin St. and 20th St.

+In EDtv (1999), the lovers pull up in a car on Connecticut Street using the skyline as the background.

+In Guinevere (1999), the protagonist and her mother embraces on the front steps of a house on 20th Street and Connecticut Street with the city skyline as the backdrop.

-In the 2001 film Sweet November, the character Sara Deever (played by Charlize Theron) lives at 18th Street and Missouri Street.
+In the 2001 film Sweet November, much of the action takes place on Potrero Hill.
+The character Sara Deever (played by Charlize Theron) lives at 18th Street and Missouri Street.

+The 2002 film 40 Days and 40 Nights was filmed in this area.

 The 2011 film Contagion features a scene shot on a steep block of De Haro Street between 20th Street and Southern Heights Avenue with a great view of downtown in the background.